 When you are considering which version of Asterisk to use or develop on, you’ll want to review the Asterisk versions page on the Asterisk Wiki to see what is currently supported and for how long.

 Future versions of Asterisk are discussed during the planning session held each year at AstriDevCon, held alongside the annual AstriCon users conference.
 AstriDevCon is essentially a full day of Asterisk development discussons.
-Other planning and and project strategy decisions occur throughout the year, and are often discussed on the mailing lists and IRC channels.
+Other planning and and project strategy decisions occur throughout the year, and are often discussed on the community forum, mailing lists and IRC channels.